decentraland/quests-client/README.md

     client.onUpdate((quest) => {
       // update your state here or react to the quest updates })

+    // retrieve all quest instances and their state const instances = client.getInstances()
+    ...
   } catch (e) {
     console.log(`[Your Scene] connection to ${ws} failed! ${e}`) }